cogtepsum/DDP_Assignment/Readme.md

 *This is a ShinyApp created for the course project of Developing Data Products course from Cousera Data Science Specialization.*

-This is a very simple app that may help one to understand [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorythm.
-It generates some random data, distributed normally across centers, number of which is determined by the user as a number of "True clusters".
-Position of centers generated from uniform random distribution.
+This is a very simple app that may help one to understand [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm.
+It generates some random data, distributed normally across centers, number of which is determined by the user as a number of "true clusters".
+Positions of centers are generated from uniform random distribution.
 Variance of all of these random variables is adjusted according to the number of true clusters.

 #### **Instructions**:
-So, basically, you choose a number of Gaussian distribution to generate, and the app will create a combined distribution of them.
-Afterwards you choose what is the number of clusters you want this data to be divided by - and get your clustering plot.
+So, basically, you choose a number of Gaussian distribution to generate, and app will create a combined distribution of them.
+Afterwards you choose what is the number of clusters you want this data to be divided into - and get your clustering plot.

 #### *Citation*: